GnosisCode/TimeManager/README.md

 When a user arrives on the application, the previous entries for the day should be shown.
 A greeting to the current logged in user should be shown with their Display Name in the message.

+This package will create a SharePoint list upon activation (Time Manamement List) with the necessary fields and contenttype.
 ## Used SharePoint Framework Version

 ![version](https://img.shields.io/badge/version-1.11-green.svg)